Pairing symmetry and superconductivity in La$_3$Ni$_2$O$_7$ thin films: Model and method

-In this model, the basis is $\Psi=(d_{z_1},d_{x_1},d_{z_2},d_{x_2})^T$ that contains $d_{z^2}$ and $d_{x^2-y^2}$ orbitals for the first and second layers, as shown in Fig.~\ref{fig:1}(b). $\mathcal{H}_t$ is the tight-binding Hamiltonian adopted from DFT simulation of the double-stacked LNO thin films~\cite{hu_electronic_2025}.
+In this model, the basis is $\Psi=(d_{z_1},d_{x_1},d_{z_2},d_{x_2})^T$ that contains $d_{z^2}$ and $d_{x^2-y^2}$ orbitals for the first and second layers, as shown in Fig.~\ref{fig:1}(b). $\mathcal{H}_t$ is the tight-binding Hamiltonian adopted from DFT simulation for the double-stacked LNO thin films~\cite{hu_electronic_2025}.
 Here, $ij,\mu\nu,\sigma$ denote the lattice, orbital, and spin indices, respectively.
-The band structure is shown in Fig.~\ref{fig:1}(a), in which a small electron doping level with chemical potential $\mu=-0.05$ is used in our calculation to better agree with the experiments, which gives the elctron filling $n_z$=0.8, $n_x$=0.58.
-For the Heisenberg term $\mathcal{H}_J$, $J_\bot$ is the interlayer superexchange coupling of $d_{z^2}$ orbitals, and $J_{||},J_{xz}$ is the inplane nearest neighbor superexchange coupling of $d_{x^2-y^2}$ orbital, and superexchange coupling between $d_{x^2-y^2}$ and $d_{z^2}$, respectively.
+The band structure is shown in Fig.~\ref{fig:1}(a), in which a small electron doping level with chemical potential $\mu=0.05$ is used in our calculation to better agree with the experiments, which gives the electron filling $n_z$=0.8, $n_x$=0.58.
+We found that by slightly adjusting the filling, the resulting $\gamma$ pocket around the $M$ point becomes noticeably closer to the ARPES observations~\cite{Liangle2025}.
+The observation of Sr diffusion from substrates might explain the differences of electron filling between experiments and theories~\cite{Litheoretical2025}.
+For the Heisenberg term $\mathcal{H}_J$, $J_\bot$ is the interlayer superexchange coupling of $d_{z^2}$ orbitals, and $J_{||},J_{xz}$ are the inplane nearest neighbor superexchange coupling of $d_{x^2-y^2}$ orbital, and superexchange coupling between $d_{x^2-y^2}$ and $d_{z^2}$, respectively.
 Also, the Hund's coupling $J_H$ is included for generality.
-To quantitatively estimate $J_{\bot},J_{||},J_{xz}$, we perform the exact diagonalization (ED) calculation.
-Taking $J_\bot$ as an example, ED is performed for a 5-site chain containing two $d_{z^2}$ and three $p_z$ orbitals along the $z$ axis, where the $p-d$ hoppings are also obtained from the DFT calculation~\cite{hu_electronic_2025}.
-Under the atomic subspace ($N$=8, $S_z$=0) that corresponds to half-filling of $d_{z^2}$ orbital, $J_\bot$ is determined as the energy difference of the lowest singlet and triplet states~\cite{wu2024superexchange}.
-We finally obtain $J_\bot$=0.135\ eV, $J_{||}$=0.084\ eV, $J_{xz}$=0.03\ eV.
-Apart from this, a realistic $J_H$=1\ eV is also used in this study.
+To quantitatively estimate $J_{\bot},J_{||},J_{xz}$, we perform the exact diagonalization (ED) calculation and obtain $J_\bot$=0.135\ eV, $J_{||}$=0.084\ eV, $J_{xz}$=0.03\ eV.
+Taking $J_\bot$ as an example, ED is performed for a 5-site chain containing two $d_{z^2}$ and three $p_z$ orbitals along the $z$ axis, with $p-d$ hoppings obtained from DFT~\cite{hu_electronic_2025}.
+Under the atomic subspace that corresponds to half-filling of $d_{z^2}$ orbital ($N$=8, $S_z$=0), $J_\bot$ is determined as the energy difference of the lowest singlet and triplet states~\cite{wu2024superexchange}.
+Similar method is applied in Refs.~\cite{zhou2025originlocalmagneticexchange,JM2025}.
+Besides, a realistic $J_H$=1\ eV is also used in this study.